whalebone/wb-docs/en/local_resolver.rst

 Installation of a new local resolver
 ====================================

-You can watch step-by-step video guide about the installation procedure :ref:`here.<Deployment>`
+You can watch step-by-step video guide about the installation procedure :ref:`here.<Deployment video>`

 In menu **Resolvers** press the button **Create new**.
 Choose a name (identifier) for your new resolver.
 The input is purely informative and won't affect the functionality.
 Once you've entered the name, click **Add resolver** button.